- B.A. cum laude Rutgers University, 2013

 - U.S. Ct. of Appeals for the Fed.
 Circ.

-Benjamin Cappel joined AddyHart P.C. in 2020 as counsel, bringing experience litigating matters in the semiconductor, information technology, pharmaceutical, social media, video-gaming, and cloud computing spaces.
-His experience includes district court litigation and trials at the USPTO’s Patent Trial and Appeal Board (PTAB), both for inter partes reviews and for covered business method (CBM) reviews.
+Benjamin Cappel joined AddyHart P.C. in 2020 as counsel and became a partner in September.
+Ben has extensive experience litigating matters in the semiconductor, information technology, pharmaceutical, social media, video-gaming, and cloud computing spaces.
+His experience includes district court litigation and trials at the USPTO’s Patent Trial and Appeal Board (PTAB), for inter partes reviews and for covered business method (CBM) reviews.
 He has also developed litigation plans for clients, and his experience includes establishing pre-litigation policies and procedures and working with e-discovery vendors and opposing counsel to develop e-discovery plans.

 Ben formerly was Senior Counsel to the YMCA of the USA in Chicago, where he managed the organization’s intellectual property portfolio, obtaining, licensing, and enforcing its IP rights.
 During his tenure at the YMCA, he negotiated and structured agreements with professional sports leagues including the NBA and NFL, and was hired to guide and advise for a six-month period the organization’s incoming general counsel in managing intellectual property issues.